What if You’re Diagnosed?

 • a compromised immune system

-• symptoms such as severe fatigue, or other signs of decreased quality of life
+• symptoms such as severe fatigue or other signs of decreased quality of life

 • cavitary disease